Understanding HPV

 Overall, it’s estimated that females who have long-lasting active infections with high-risk HPV are 200+ times more likely to develop pre-cancerous cervical disease.

-There is only a test for females to detect HPV.
+Yes there is an HPV test in addition to Pap-smear testing.
 It’s important to note that an HPV test is not included in the regular sexually transmitted infection (STI) testing.
 The HPV test detects the high-risk HPV strains (the ones that are most likely to cause cancer) and, much like a Pap test, is done by sampling cells collected from the cervix.

 The only sure way of preventing an HPV infection is to abstain from sexual activity.
 Since this is quite unrealistic, practicing safer sex will help lower your risk of getting HPV but will not protect you completely.
 It’s important to have an open conversation with your sexual partner(s) about their HPV status so that you can both make the best decision for your health.

-You can also consider getting vaccinated against HPV.
-There are 2 HPV vaccines available that help to protect against 2 types of HPV that, together, cause 70% of all cases of cervical cancer.
+There are two HPV vaccines available that help to protect against nine strains of HPV that, together, cause 70% of all cases of cervical cancer.

 As a female, it is important to get Pap tests done regularly, even if you have been vaccinated against HPV.
 Talk to your doctor to find out more about your options for protecting yourself against HPV.